Pemphigoid

 Complications

-Despite treatments, pemphigoid has the potential to cause serious complications, particularly among individuals with weakened immune systems or they have concurrent medical conditions.
+Despite treatments, pemphigoid has the potential to cause serious complications, particularly among individuals with weakened immune systems or who have concurrent medical conditions.
 Potential complications include:

-• Skin infections, which pose a significant risk if the infection spreads deeper into the bloodstream
+• Skin infections pose a significant risk if the infection spreads deeper into the bloodstream

 • Adverse effects associated with steroid medications, including elevated blood pressure, bone loss, and susceptibility to infections